 a) Lack of natural resources

-b) Rapid population growth and urbanization
+b) Rapid population growth and urbanisation

 c) High levels of literacy